eme64/blog/_posts/2026-03-20-Simple-Vectorized-Algorithms.md

 Note: all of the benchmarks are [integrated in the OpenJDK github repository](https://github.com/openjdk/jdk/pull/28639).
 Below, I will slightly simplify some of the code so it is easier to read.

+It is also important to note: I present the some performance numbers for two different machines.
+We can see that the results differ significantly, and may be different again on your machine.

 **Algorithm 1: Fill**

 We fill every element in the int array `r` with the value `42`.